Flu nausea

 Seasonal Influenza

 Seasonal flu often presents with a range of symptoms including fever, chills, and nausea.
-In some cases, patients may also report vomiting and other gastrointestinal issues1 4.
+In some cases, patients may also report vomiting and other gastrointestinal issues 14.
 The severity of these symptoms can vary, but they generally resolve within a few days to a week.

 H1N1 Influenza

 The H1N1 strain, commonly known as "swine flu," also includes nausea and vomiting among its symptoms.
-This strain can be particularly severe, leading to complications such as respiratory failure, sepsis, and dehydration if not properly managed4.
+This strain can be particularly severe, leading to complications such as respiratory failure, sepsis, and dehydration if not properly managed .
 High-risk groups, including children and pregnant women, are more susceptible to severe manifestations of the virus.

 Nausea in Other Flu-Like Illnesses